kenjis/my-ciunit/README.md

+# If you use CodeIgniter 3.0 with PHPUnit, I recommend to check my new testing tool: <https://github.com/kenjis/ci-phpunit-test>
+---

 # Important!

-2015/05/10: **I'm building a new testing tool for CodeIgniter 3.0 with PHPUnit, check it out:** https://github.com/kenjis/ci-phpunit-test
+2015/05/10: I'm building a new testing tool for CodeIgniter 3.0 with PHPUnit, check it out: https://github.com/kenjis/ci-phpunit-test

 2014/06/11: If you search a fork with recent activity, check it out: https://github.com/Celc/CIUnit